aajanki/spacy-fi/README.md

 ## License

-The source code in this repository is licensed under the MIT license.
+All the content in this repository is available under the [GNU General Public License, version 3 or any later version](LICENSE).
+The generated Python package (which includes libvoikko) is also licensed as GPL v3.

+Source code and other files under fi, lemma and tools directories is additionally available under the [MIT license](LICENSE.MIT).

 The data sets downloaded by download_data.sh script are licensed as follows:
 * [UD_Finnish-TDT](https://github.com/UniversalDependencies/UD_Finnish-TDT): Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)